 This post may contain affiliate links.
 Please see my disclosure policy for details.

-So, when I heard there was an Alnwick Treehouse Restaurant in Northumberland where I could eat in the biggest treehouse in the entire world, I knew I had to visit!
+When I heard that there was an Alnwick Treehouse Restaurant in Northumberland where I could eat in the biggest treehouse in the entire world, I knew I had to visit!

 It’s a truly magical setting for dinner where you have to walk over wooden canopies and bridges in the treetops of Alnwick forest to reach it!